The Pain & Peace Of Familial Estrangement

 ”

-Gaby feels lucky that her mum respects her decision to remain estranged from her dad but she can sense that her mum hopes they will have a relationship one day.
+Gaby feels lucky that her mom respects her decision to remain estranged from her dad but she can sense that her mom hopes they will have a relationship one day.
 Even that must feel like a weight to carry.
-“Over the years there were a few attempts within the family to ‘fix’ things, including family counselling.
+“Over the years there were a few attempts within the family to ‘fix’ things, including family counseling.
 But each time he would say or do something that reaffirmed that I didn't like him as a person, didn’t think he was a good dad and didn’t want him in my life,” Gaby says.